jhsieh731/cs262_wire_protocol/replication_notebook.md

 2. **Client Communication**: A separate socket for client interactions.
    - Uses selectors for efficient I/O multiplexing
    - Handles client requests and forwards to the leader when necessary
+   - Listener is always up but only really used with the client when the replica is the leader.

 ### Leader Election